jgrossophoff/seafile/cmd/capscreenseafile/readme.md

 When run in X, this command prompts the user to select an area with the mouse.

-A screenshot of this area is uploaded to Seafile and a share link is provided.
+A screenshot of this area is uploaded to Seafile and a share link is copied to clipboard.

 Needs [import](http://www.imagemagick.org/script/import.php) and [xclip](https://github.com/astrand/xclip) inside $PATH.